 Home Front Friday is a regular series that highlights the can do spirit on the Home Front during World War II and illustrates how that spirit is still alive today!
-To keep the past alive, and to add some different foods to weekly meals and flavor to our posts, there will be a few Home Front […]
+World War II was the time of the Big Band, and Americans all across the Home Front made their ways to performances at popular venues […]

 The War in the Pacific Classroom Resources